MicrosoftDocs/fabric-docs/docs/data-science/classification-before-and-after-synapseml.md

 ---
 # Classification - before and after SynapseML

-In this article, we perform the same classification task in two different ways: once using plain **`pyspark`** and once using the **`synapseml`** library.
+In this article, you perform the same classification task in two different ways: once using plain **`pyspark`** and once using the **`synapseml`** library.
 The two methods yield the same performance, but highlights the simplicity of using `synapseml` compared to `pyspark`.

-The task is to predict whether a user's review of a book sold on Amazon is good (rating > 3) or bad based on the text of the review.
-We accomplish it by training LogisticRegression learners with different hyperparameters and choosing the best model.
+The task is to predict whether a customer's review of a book sold on Amazon is good (rating > 3) or bad based on the text of the review.
+You accomplish it by training LogisticRegression learners with different hyperparameters and choosing the best model.